NevertheLeo/Intern-at-Blue-Fever/README.md

 # Intern-at-Blue-Fever

+Smart Video Picker System

-Designed and developed a video picker system based on sentiment analysis
+Designed and developed a video picker system in Django, which used sentiment analysis algorithm based on NLP.
+It eased the video searching process by at least 80%.